AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/08-MatrixNN/08-MatrixNN.markdown

 The class `NMLayer` does not contains neurons, as we have seen in our first implementation.
 Instead, a matrix describing weights is used, kept in the `w` variable, and another matrix to keep the bias vector, kept in the `b` variable.

-The initialization of a layer simply set the value of the learning rate:
+The initialization of a layer simply consists in setting a default learning rate:

 ```Smalltalk
 NMLayer>>initialize